Autism Help UK

 2. Prepare For Change

-3. Avoid Triggers
+3. Try To Avoid Triggers

 There are certain things, as mentioned above, that can cause anxiety.
 Whilst you may not be able to prevent all of the above from happening, there are still some that you can control.
 Such as avoiding places where you, or your child's, senses overload or places where you feel uneasy.
-A good way to help avoid triggers is to make a note of places where you, or your child, tend to feel uneasy or act out.

 4. Reduce Sensory Overload

-Wearing noise cancelling headphones
+Wear noise cancelling headphones if going somewhere noisy

 Changing out bright lights

-Wearing a weighted vest or using a weighted blanket
+Wear a weighted vest or using a weighted blanket

 If you are a parent, you can see if your child's school can help adapt the environment for your child.
 This could include having visual aids, a quiet zone, and being allowed to leave class a little earlier to avoid busy corridors.

-5. Relaxation
+5. Relaxation & Stimming

 going into a sensory den